aixcyi/TinySnake/README_en.md

 - Generate variable `__all__`, sort it list, change quotes and lines style, etc.
 - Insert hyperlink into [reStructuredText](https://en.wikipedia.org/wiki/ReStructuredText) format [docstring](https://docs.python.org/3/glossary.html#term-docstring).
 - Insert or overwrite shebang line on file head, and manage preset shebang list.
+- Create a Django app via UI window.
+And you can create a sub-package instead of any file or skip creation of it.
 - Supports multiple languages.

 ## Installation